GeorgeYoussefRoger/Binary-Tools/README.md

 # Binary-Tools
 **Binary Tools** a collection of two Python-based command-line applications designed for binary arithmetic and number base conversions.
-Developed as a collaborative team project.
-This repository includes:
+Developed as a collaborative team project for a university assignment, This repository includes:
 1. **Binary Calculator**
 2. **Number Base Converter**